openforge-sh/liboqs-node/SECURITY.md

 ### WASM Module Integrity

 All WASM modules are:
-- **Built from source**: Compiled from verified liboqs sources using Emscripten
+- **Built from source**: Compiled from verified LibOQS sources using Emscripten
 - **Single-algorithm**: Each module contains only one algorithm (attack surface reduction)
 - **Closure-optimized**: Minified and optimized to prevent tampering detection